andrewevans0102/andrew-evans-dev-v2/src/content/blog/2023-11-13-azure-signalr-service-intro.md

             .build();

-        // create listener method that responds when messages sent connection.on('newMessage', (message) => {
+        // create listener method that responds when messages sent
-            setLoading(true);
+        // note it is listening to the "newMessage" event connection.on('newMessage', (message) => {
+            // show loading animation based on local state setLoading(true);
+            // persist the values retrieved
             setMessages((prevMessages) => [...prevMessages, message]);
-            setLoading(false);
+            // turn off loading indicator since values have been retrieved setLoading(false);
         });